JaimeCernuda/claude-code-prometheus-observability/claude_telemetry/README.md

 docker-compose run --rm claude-code

 # Inside Claude Code container, your hooks are automatically active
-# All tool usage is tracked to Prometheus
+# All tool usage is tracked to Prometheus via Push Gateway
-# All OTEL metrics flow to Prometheus
 # View dashboards at http://localhost:3000
 ```